muratk3n/thirdwave/en/tweets/2020/week28d.md

 ---

-And to find guide posts on where to go for that theory of two things, it's probably instructive to look at the last big thing.
+And to find the guide posts on which direction to go to, for that theory of two things, it's probably instructive to look at the last big thing.
 What was the last big thing?
 Black holes.
 Hawking.
 Information. t Hooft (Nobel laurate) did bunch of stuff there also (who is apparently Verlinde's *master* thesis advisor).

 ---